Features

 RAG & Embeddings

-Ironclad implements a multi-layer retrieval-augmented generation pipeline spread across three crates.
+Roboticus implements a multi-layer retrieval-augmented generation pipeline spread across three packages.
 Memories are ingested, indexed for both keyword and vector search, and retrieved into the context window at query time.

 1. Five-Tier Memory System

-All conversational data is routed into five specialized memory tiers, each backed by its own SQLite table. ironclad-db/src/memory.rs
+All conversational data is routed into five specialized memory tiers, each backed by its own SQLite table. internal/db/memory.go

 | Tier | Purpose | Key Fields |